 Open up your flight plans and select the one that you need to complete.

-Once you start your unfinished flight, your drone will head back to the last completed waypoint and continue the mission from there.
+Once you restart the flight, your drone will head back to right where you last left off and will continue capturing imagery.

 Rinse and repeat until the entire area is mapped!